danfuzz/samizdat/doc/parsing-in-samizdat.md

 ### Matching sequences of items

 To match a sequence of items, the items are simply listed in order.
-The result of matching a sequence of items is an array of whatever was matched.
+Per the overall definition of parser function semantics, the result of matching a sequence of items is a list of whatever was matched.

 For example, the parser `{: [:@foo:] [:@bar:] :}` will match the token list `[[:@foo:] [:@bar:] [:@baz:]]`, resulting in the yielded value